BirdeeHub/fn_finder/README.md

 # ATTENTION: THIS REPO IS STILL UNDER EARLY ALPHA DEVELOPMENT.
 ANYTHING IS SUBJECT TO CHANGE.

+# In fact, everything will change, guaranteed, as there are still issues to be figured out.

 I wanted to try fennel

 I did not want to add a build step to my configurations